 I got the sense that Halaran continued to work with the Eagles sometimes even after moving south, as I think Celeborn mentioned seeing him once while he was on an errand for the Eagles just prior to Hethlin's birth.
 If they did continue to keep in touch at least periodically in the years before the Ring War, I'm guessing that the Eagles must have at least noted that Halaran's homestead was destroyed and no one was around.
 I could see them reasonably concluding that the entire family had been killed.
 Perhaps, given the rift between Halaran and his in-laws, the Eagles didn't feel obliged to convey that information to Litharel?

 I don't think they necessarily talk to all the Dunedain, but no, I don't know that they would think it necessary to tell Litharel about his kindred.
 And they may have indeed been miffed on Halaran's behalf.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five eight three five as a four place number.
+In the field marked validation number, enter nine six four two as a four place number.